Complexity analysis of Bayesian learning of high-dimensional DAG models and their equivalence classes: High-dimensional empirical variable selection

-By the SEM representation~\eqref{eq:sem}, the DAG selection problem can be seen as a series of variable selection problems.
-Here we prove some high-dimensional consistency results for a single variable selection problem using the empirical prior.
-We consider a general setting where we have a response vector denoted by $y$ and an $n \times m$ design matrix denoted by $\Z$.
-In order to make our result easily applicable to DAG selection problems, we assume that the total number of variables is $p$ but $\Z$ may only contain a subset of them; thus, we always have $m \leq p$.
-The main result of this section is provided in Theorem~\ref{th:var.sel}.
-If the topological ordering for a DAG selection problem is given by $\sigma(i) = i$ for $i \in [p]$, one can simply apply Theorem~\ref{th:var.sel} with $y = X_j$ and $\Z = \X_{[j - 1]}$ for every $j \geq 2$.
-If one is only interested in a fixed single variable selection problem, one can always apply our result with $m = p$.
+By the SEM representation, the DAG selection problem can be seen as a series of variable selection problems.
+In this supplement, we prove some high-dimensional consistency results for a single variable selection problem using the empirical normal-inverse-gamma prior.
+We still use $\X$ to denote an $n \times p$ data matrix and we use $y$ to denote a response vector.
+Let